Skip to contents

 head(df)

-One subtlety of the VectorByte search interfaces is to do with name collisions.
+One subtlety of VectorByte (in particular) is to do with field collisions.

 Let’s imagine that we are looking for traits of whitefly species (Bemisia).
 We can just construct a query to investigate this as follows: